 If you’re like me, when you see a post on Instagram, that makes you want to go visit a place or experience a certain activity, you save it so you won’t forget.
 That’s exactly what I did when I began to see videos and pictures of the blue-hued, planetary feeling, Artechouse: Celestial exhibition.
-I’m always intrigued when a new attraction pops up in the city, this one was no different and I made an effort to actually go see it.
+I’m always intrigued when a new attraction pops up in the city, this one was no different and I made an effort to go see it.

 Once inside you are instructed to watch a video all about Artechouse, the artists, the artwork, and the technology that makes the showcase happen.
 We learned that the Celestial exhibition was filled with predominantly shades of blue because it was inspired by the Pantone color of the year for 2020, Classic Blue.
 The colors are meant to transport you to the skies and offer peace while opening your imagination.

 Next is the exhibition itself, in this case, the mezzanine area first which included a very realistic bar scene which is described as NHKS42200 Bar Illusion.
 This 3D Hologram was inspired by the 1942 painting Nighthawks by Edward Hopper and depicts downtown bar scenes, one in 1942 and one in 2022, with the same characters in each scene.
-The goal of this piece is for observers to reflect on the differences and similarities of the people in different time periods.
+The goal of this piece is for observers to reflect on the differences and similarities of the people in different periods.

 Finally, it’s time to see the real showstopper an immersive part of the broiler room which is filled with the light show from every corner.
-Synced perfectly to the light show is a soundtrack of tech or house music, ebbing and flowing swiftly or slowly to the changing of patterns and scenes that are projected onto the walls.
+Synced perfectly to the light show is a soundtrack of tech or house music, ebbing and flowing swiftly or slowly to the changing patterns and scenes that are projected onto the walls.

 I would suggest you try and find a bench of a wall to lean your back up against so you can get a full view of the array of different shapes and colors.
 My next suggestion is if you are going to sit on the floor since there isn’t much seating, is to find the free small round cushions to sit on, that the exhibition offers.
 We didn’t hear an announcement about these, and since the exhibition space is dark we didn’t see them.
 So we ended up sitting on the floor without them.
 Needless to say, it can get uncomfortable sitting on a hard floor for a few hours.